 Songwriting is a rewarding activity.
 There is something special with word meets melody meets a great story.
 In order to get to a finished song several elements must happen.
 Think of a stool.
 If some of the legs are missing, it is unstable or unable to stand up.
 It is like that with songwriting.
 Several key elements go into writing a song.
-Here are some of these elements.
+Here are some elements of writing a song.

 Words are what make up the lyric of a song.
 Lyric is a specific form of poetry that is used in songwriting.
 The words are the basic elements of a songs story.
 As a songwriter put together words, a story should be the result.
 A story is the best way to communicate ideas and thoughts.
 Words paint a picture for the listener.
-Words are one element that goes into writing songs.
+Words, also known as lyrics, is one of the most important elements of writing a song.
 The next element of a song is the melody.
 Continue reading

 There is an art to songwriting.
 Every form of art requires a process.
 A process helps you succeed as a songwriter.
 To help you improve I’ve complied this songwriting challenge.
 Go though each step.
 The ideas presented here provide a basic framework for you to start a new song.
 Most of the steps presented below were generated from the various songwriting tools available on this web site.
 There are links to each of these tools.
 If one of the challenge ideas doesn’t feel right to you, go ahead and explore the songwriting tool for additional possibilities.
 Above all – Have fun!
 Continue reading

 Chord progressions are a vital part of song writing.
-Let’s learn how to construct a chord progression.
+Let’s learn how to construct a chord progression for songwriters.

 To start out here is a C major scale…